 Through personal stories and practical advice, Sweat inspires each of us to resist the urge to sit back and do nothing when tough questions arise, teaching that, “In Church culture, some associate what is faithful with what is familiar, and thus disapprove of exploring certain corners of inquiry.
 Others are merely content where they are, sitting comfortably on their current beach of spiritual faith. . . .
 We must all be leery of ‘low-power mode’—that internal setting where we shut down our cellular reach to heaven because it requires energy from our intellectual and spiritual battery.
 To be a seeker is to be a worker.”
 Despite the difficult process, being a seeker is well worth the struggle, because, “honest seekers are . . . always rewarded.”

-To assist you on your own truth-seeking journey, starting on Thursday, August 20, LDS Living will be releasing weekly videos showcasing the stories and teachings shared within Seekers Wanted.
-Make sure to check back each Thursday to catch the newest video.
+To assist you on your own truth-seeking journey, here are our videos showcasing the stories and teachings shared within Seekers Wanted.

 Episode 1: Avoiding Hard Things vs. Facing Them Head-On